Why employers should offer vision benefits

 - Surgery for eye injuries

-Not only does supplying vision benefits save the employee money but it also saves the company money in the long run.
-With digital eye strain at an all-time high, providing employer vision coverage boosts your company’s retention and reputation.
+Providing vision benefits saves the employee money on vision care, but did you know it also saves the employer money?
+With digital eye strain at an all-time high, providing employer vision coverage is essential to maintaining a healthy workforce.

-As you can see offering employer vision benefits can be instrumental when it comes to running a successful business.
+Offering employer vision benefits can be instrumental when it comes to maintaining a high-quality workforce.
 Having healthy employees translates to having a healthy company.
-So, keeping your employee’s eyes and health in tip-top shape is a must.
+So, keeping your employees’ vision care needs top-of-mind is a must.